 Protecting and enhancing the environment for future generations is a key priority for us.
-This ambition must inculcate our work to promote growth of the local economy, attract visitors, create jobs and provide opportunities for businesses and communities to develop sustainably and to prosper.
+This ambition must drive our work to promote growth of the local economy, attract visitors, create jobs and provide opportunities for businesses and communities to develop sustainably and to prosper.

-1) Environmental Protection and Crime Prevention
+1) Environmental Protection and Clean Streets

-Environmental Crime has a negative impact on our communities as well as costing the tax payers (both residents and businesses) a lot of money each year to clean up.
+Environmental Crime has a negative impact on our communities as well as costing the taxpayers (both communities and businesses) a lot of money each year to clean up.
 We have a wide remit and deal reactively and proactively to issues including littering, fly tipping and dog fouling.